Homeowners Insurance

 Financial strength is the single most important factor.
 A high rating from A.M.
 Best (A or better) confirms the insurer can pay claims even after a widespread catastrophe.
 After confirming financial strength, evaluate coverage options, customer service scores, and premium rates in that order.

-How much does home insurance cost on average in 2026?
+How much does home insurance cost on average?

 Which home insurance companies have the highest customer satisfaction ratings?